A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

 We shall see in the analysis (\secref{analysis}) 1) why the coin flip is necessary and 2) why this biased steal protocol still provides provable guarantees.

 Finally, given that each worker now has a mailbox potentially containing work, another small modification to the scheduling loop is needed.
 When a worker runs out of work and returns to the scheduling loop (in the $\id{next\_action}$ = $\const{STEAL}$ case), it checks if something is in its mailbox first (\figref{code-numaws}, \liref{mailbox2}).
 If so, it simply resumes it next.
-Note that if a worker is back to the scheduling loop with its $\id{next\_action}$ set to $\const{STEAL}$, its deque is necessarily empty.
+Note that if a worker is back to the scheduling loop with its $\id{next\_action}$ set to $\const{STEAL}$, its deque must be empty.

 \subsecput{data-trans}{Simple Data Layout Transformation} An effective way to mitigate work inflation due to NUMA is to co-locate data and computation that uses the data.
-Even though modern OSs tend to provide facility to bind pages to specific socket, one must specify data allocation in page granularity.
-For applications that operates on 2D arrays such as various matrix operations, the usual row-major order data layout is not conducive to data and computation co-location, since most parallel algorithms use divide-and-concur technique which recursively subdivide the data into smaller pieces that can span multiple rows but only part of the rows.
+Even though modern OSs tend to provide facility to bind pages to specific sockets, one must specify data allocation in page granularity.
+For applications that operate on 2D arrays such as various matrix operations, the usual row-major order data layout is not conducive to data and computation co-location, since most parallel algorithms use divide-and-concur techniques which recursively subdivide the data into smaller pieces that can span multiple rows but only part of the rows.
 Thus, by the time we reach the base case of a divide-and-conquer algorithm, the base case would be accessing data that is scattered across multiple physical pages, making it challenging to co-locate data and the computation.

-One way to fix it is to use the \defn{Z-Morton} layout (or sometimes called \defn{cache-oblivious bit-interleaved} layout), which interleaves the bits when calculating the index so that the data is laid out in a Z-order~\cite{FrigoLePr99} (shown in \figref{morton}a).
-Computing the Z-Morton layout on the cell-by-cell basis is costly, however. \anote{Get better citation for Z-morton}
+One way to fix it is to use \defn{Z-Morton} layout (also called \defn{cache-oblivious bit-interleaved} layout), which interleaves the bits when calculating the index so that the data is laid out in a recursive Z curve~\cite{FrigoLePr99} (\figref{morton}a).
+Computing indices for Z-Morton layout on the cell-by-cell basis is costly, however. \anote{Get better citation for Z-morton}